NIRALUser/NeuroRuler/docs/libraries.rst

 =================================

 .. note:: This does not have to be done for the NR repo since setup is already complete.
-    It's mostly here for my reference since there's not a lot of information about this process online and I'd forget how to do it.

 Your current working directory should be whatever repo you want to automatically generate documentation for.
 If you just need a local documentation site and not a public one via ReadTheDocs, skip instructions regarding ReadTheDocs.